jspecify/jspecify/docs/docs/spec.md

     > super @Nullable String>`, or unannotated code that doesn't specify the
     > nullness operator for the bound, you can always pass its `test` method a
     > `String`.
 (If you want to pass a `@Nullable String`, then you'll need for
-    > the bound to be [null-inclusive under every parameterization].
-The
+    > the bound to be [null-inclusive].
+The existence of the null-inclusiveness
-    > existence of the null-inclusiveness rule frees this current rule from
-    > having to cover that case.)
+    > rule frees this current rule from having to cover that case.)

 > A further level of complexity in all this is `UNSPECIFIED`.
 For example, in
 > the [all-worlds] version of the following rules, a type with nullness operator
-> `UNSPECIFIED` can be both null-_inclusive_ under every parameterization and
+> `UNSPECIFIED` can be both null-_inclusive_ and null-_exclusive_.
-> null-_exclusive_ under every parameterization.

 Nullness subtyping (and thus subtyping itself) is *not* defined to be reflexive or transitive.